xhajnal/DiPS/README.md

 Now you can import the code as a library, run the tool with GUI, or use Jupyter notebook.

 ### Tool
-\- open command line in the main mpm directory (on Win - please open it with admin privileges to ensure changing the PRISM setting does not fail on permission denied)
+\- open command line in the main DiPS directory (on Win - please open it with admin privileges to ensure changing the PRISM setting does not fail on permission denied)

 `>> cd src`